Schools with Camera Operation Degrees and Courses: How to Choose

 Associate's Degree in Photography

 These programs fast-track students through different aspects of photography, preparing them to build portfolios and make industry contacts.
-Students spend most of their time in classes directly related to taking photographs, such as portraiture, digital imaging and photojournalism classes.
-Relevant art topics like color theory are also explored.
+Students spend most of their time in classes directly related to taking photographs, but may also study relevant art topics.
+The coursework can include:

 Bachelor's Degree in Photography

-In a 4-year program, students supplement interactive critique sessions and internships with classes on specific types of photography; for example, students might take a course in experimental photography and concentrate on capturing abstract images with their cameras.
-They also study photo design and art history, along with other aspects of the liberal arts.
+In a 4-year program, students supplement interactive critique sessions and internships with classes on specific types of photography.
 Graduates of a bachelor's degree program often go on to pursue a Master of Fine Arts in Photography.
+Undergraduate students can take courses in:

 Associate's Degree in Film Production

-Students learn conventions of film and theater firsthand, taking courses in areas like stagecraft and film history.
+Students in this program learn conventions of film and theater firsthand.
 Often, they practice hands-on camera operation by shooting their own films or working in a movie studio during the two years of these programs.
-Classes in sound and lighting, post-production and film editing are also included in the curriculum.
+Classes offered in the curriculum include:

 Associate's Degree in Television Production

 Students focus their camera knowledge on shooting and editing for television.
 Broadcast production and studio TV production are emphasized in the coursework.
 Students may work as interns for different TV stations in preparation for a career in TV and electronic media.
-In addition to training in camera operation, students learn to manipulate the film they produce through the use of digital video effects and TV graphics.
+In addition to training in camera operation, students learn to manipulate the film they produce through the use of effects and graphics.
+Students can complete courses in:

 Related to Schools with Camera Operation Degrees and Courses: How to Choose